micmejia/bible-dump/AMPC/Luke/Luke 9.md

-And when His disciples James and John observed this, they said, Lord, do You wish us to command fire to come down from heaven and consume them, [^s]_even as Elijah did_?
+And when His disciples James and John observed this, they said, Lord, do You wish us to command fire to come down from heaven and consume them, _even as Elijah did_?